Gabby Allen Tugs On Bikini Top While Showing Off Tight Body

-Social media influencer and former Love Island contestant Gabby Allen kicked off the week with an Instagram update that featured her rocking a tiny white bikini that put her killer figure on display.
+Social media influencer and former Love Island contestant Gabby Allen kicked off the week with an Instagram update that featured her rocking a tiny white bikini which put her killer figure on display.

 The top to Gabby’s swimsuit had classic, triangle-shaped cups with straps that went over her shoulders.
-The bottoms had a low front with straps that tied into bows which sat low on her hips.
+The bottoms had a low front with straps that tied into bows low on her hips.

+Gabby’s blunt haircut was styled straight with a side part.
 For accessories, she wore a thin, gold chain bracelet and a ring.

-According to the geotag, Gabby was Nammos, Dubai, when the photo was taken.
-She stood next to a row of changing rooms with gabled roofs that were painted with wide turquoise and white stripes.
+According to the geotag, Gabby was in Nammos, Dubai, when the photo was taken.
+She stood next to a row of changing rooms with gabled roofs and painted with wide turquoise and white stripes.
 A small patch of green trees was visible over one of the rooftops.
 The image was cropped at her knees, giving her online audience a nice look at most of her killer figure.

 Gabby faced the camera while standing with one leg crossed in front of the other.
 The pose accentuated the curve of her hips as well as her shapely thighs.
 She gazed at the lens with a sultry expression on her face.
 With one shoulder raised, she tugged on the middle of her bikini top with one thumb while she held her other hand near her shoulder.
 The skin on her chest appeared to be wet, drawing the eye to her bosom.
 The influencer’s tight abs were on display, and her bronzed skin popped against the bright colors behind her.